Jsbro98/java-server-app/README.md

 To run:

-navigate to the main folder with TCP.java run javac TCP.java in the terminal run java TCP in the terminal
+navigate to the main folder with TCP.java. run javac TCP.java in the terminal. run java TCP in the terminal.